odeya2626/pet-adoption/README.md

 ## Features

 - User Registration and Login: Users can create an account or log in to access the pet adoption functionality.
+- User profile page: user can view and edit their info including changing password.
-- Search: Users can search pets according to given criterias
+- Search: Users can search pets.
+There is basic and advanced search options.
-- Adoption Requests: Users can submit adoption/fostering requests for the pets they are interested in.
-- Admin Access: Admin users have additional features to manage the app, including:
+- Pets' list: a list of pets' cards that matched the search criterias, including pet's name, img, adoption status, read more and save buttons and indication if it is owned by the user.
+- User can click pet's card to view its full description
 - Users can save pets in their wishlist
+- Adoption Requests: Users can submit adoption/fostering requests for the pets they are interested in or return them.

 Admin's access: